hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ### Event Triggers

-As we have said previously, all triggers are, in a sense, event triggers (check out this [diagram] to understand the hierarchy.).
+As we have said previously, all triggers are, in a sense, event triggers (check out this [diagram] to understand the hierarchy).
 However, this category includes the largest variety of triggers: an account got registered, an asset got transferred, the Queen of Hearts decided to burn all of her assets.